Stablecoins are another Ethereum success story

-To offset the inherent volatility of the underlying crypto asset, depositors supply a multiple of the collateral required.
-The deposit is held as a collateralized debt product (CDP), a type of derivative.
-CDP has been renamed to Vault.
+To offset the underlying crypto asset’s inherent volatility, depositors supply a multiple of the collateral required.
+The deposit is held as a collateralized debt product (CDP), a type of derivative called Vault.

-Now, there’s also a stablecoin approach that uses smart contracts exclusively and has no underlying asset to track.
+The other stablecoin approach uses smart contracts exclusively and has no underlying asset to track.
 These are referred to as algorithmic stablecoins.
 The value is maintained by minting and burning coins based on a pure supply and demand model.
 The purely algorithmic model remains an interesting experiment and prone to problems.

-Of these three models, the ETF based fiat-backed stablecoin is the most dominant and readily available.
+Of these three models, the fiat-backed stablecoin is the most dominant and readily available.

 There are numerous stablecoin projects taking place around the world.
 The stablecoin index shows more than 30 projects, the biggest of which is Tether.
-However, the ECB has indicated that there are about 50 projects underway in Europe, and there are numerous others taking place around the globe.
+The ECB has indicated that there are about 50 projects underway in Europe.
+There are numerous others taking place around the globe.

-It is also interesting to note that there are a variety of national payment network projects under development in conjunction with central banks at the same time.
-These are in part to compete with the Visa and Mastercard system.
 In Europe, they are working on the Pan European Payment System Initiative (PEPSI).
-In Canada, a consortium created by an act of parliament manages a payment system through Payments Canada.
-And they are exploring DLT payments through Jasper.
+In Canada, a consortium manages a payment system through Payments Canada.
+They are exploring DLT payments through Jasper.